pzivich/zEpid/docs/Graphics.rst

 L'Abbe Plots
 ============
 L'Abbe plots have generally been use to display meta-analysis results.
-However, I also find them to be a useful too to explain effect/association measure modification on the additive or the multiplicative scales.
+However, I also find them to be a useful tool to explain effect/association measure modification on the additive or the multiplicative scales.
 Furthermore, it visually demonstrates that when there is a non-null average causal effect, then there must be modification on at least one scale.